 Students admitted to graduate programs in linguistics normally have a background in at least one foreign language.
 Some background in mathematics or one of the sciences may also be useful.
 Students entering without a course equivalent to LING 320 are required to take this course to make up for this deficiency in their preparation for graduate work.

-The GRE General Test is required of all applicants.
 Both the MA and the PhD degrees are offered.

 The MA program provides a basic introduction to the subject matter and skills of the discipline.
 The PhD program provides full professional training for careers in research and teaching.
 Employment opportunities for graduates of both programs today often require additional knowledge of one or more related disciplines.
 Students are therefore encouraged to broaden their training in linguistics by including work in other disciplines.
 Such programs, and those that include many of the specializations listed above, will involve the inclusion of faculty members from other fields of study on students’ program committees.
 Students should make known their interests to the graduate chair as early as possible so that appropriate advisors can be chosen to direct students to courses, and any key prerequisite courses, that will help them explore their interests further.
 It is also possible for students to include concentrations in linguistics in their programs for the MA degree in Asian studies or Pacific Islands studies.